All Episodes

 I can be smart about it, right?

-Because there's no need to take action now.
+There's no need to take action now.

-In high school, where I would go to a high school that they didn't have judo or or some other form of um uh um martial art.
+I even did like Greco-Roman wrestling and all of that kind of shit, right, in high school, where I would go to a high school that they didn't have judo or some other form of martial art.

 And there is a truism in this.

-And that truism is that the more advanced you get in in any art, could be music and everything, the more you see that timing is the key.
+And that truism is that the more advanced you get in any art, could be music and everything, the more you see that timing is the key.

 Timing is critical.

-Even in painting, you know, you don't Want to, if you're doing oil painting or even water colors, you don't want to put on one particular color until the other color has had enough time to set up to dry.
+Even in painting, you know, you don't want to, if you're doing oil painting or even watercolors, you don't want to put on one particular color until the other color has had enough time to set up, to dry.

 May not need to be completely dry because maybe you want to have that blending effect.